 The zombie idea inverts the traditional problem of mental causation.
 Descartes accepted the common assumption that not only do physical events have mental effects, but mental events have physical effects.
 The difficulty for his dualism, it was thought, was to understand how a supposedly nonphysical mind can have physical effects.
 But if zombies are possible, it seems natural to suppose that qualia cannot have physical effects.
 If the physical world is causally closed, and if qualia are nonphysical, then it may seem that qualia have no role to play.

 If that is the case, then it is hard to see any alternative to parallelism or epiphenomenalism, with the radical revision of common assumptions about mental causation that those views demand.
 True, the friends of zombies do not seem compelled to be epiphenomenalists or parallelists.
-They may instead hold that the actual world is not physically closed under causation, and that nonphysical properties have physical effects.
+They may be interactionists, holding that the actual world is not physically closed under causation, and that nonphysical properties have physical effects.
 Or they may favor ‘panprotopsychism’, according to which what is metaphysically fundamental is not physical properties, but phenomenal or ‘protophenomenal’ ones (Chalmers 1991, 297–299; 1999, 492) — a view arguably compatible with the causal closure of the physical.
 But neither of those options is easy.
-Abandoning causal closure conflicts with empirical evidence; while the idea of phenomenal or quasi-phenomenal properties as fundamental is obscure.
-Besides, as also noted earlier, the conceivability of zombies seems to entail that epiphenomenalistic worlds are at any rate possible.
+Abandoning causal closure conflicts with empirical evidence; while the idea that phenomenal or quasi-phenomenal properties are fundamental is obscure.
+Besides, as also noted earlier, the conceivability of zombies would seem to entail that epiphenomenalistic worlds are at any rate possible.

 The apparent possibility of zombies can seem to pose a problem for evolutionary theory.
 Why did creatures with qualia survive rather than zombie counterparts of those creatures?
 How could consciousness possibly have a function?
 Owen Flanagan and Thomas Polger have used the apparent possibility of zombies to support the claim that ‘There are as yet no credible stories about why subjects of experience emerged, why they might have won — or should have been expected to win — an evolutionary battle against very intelligent zombie-like information-sensitive organisms’ (1995, 321): a problem not faced by those who reject the possibility of zombies.
 One response on behalf of those who do accept it is to suggest that there might be fundamental laws linking the phenomenal to the physical.
 Such laws would not depend on whether conscious creatures ever happened to evolve, in which case, arguably, evolution poses no special problem (Chalmers 1996, 171).